 The difference between food grade and non-food grade is the types of dyes used for coloring and the type of chemicals used to release the buckets from the molds.
 It has nothing to do with the sanitary conditions under which they are made.

-The other day I had to seal some popcorn and millet in Mylar bags and five-gallon buckets.
-It is quite easy.
-Open the Mylar bag and put it in the bucket.
-Fill the Mylar bag with your product to about two inches from the top of the bucket.
-You will notice that the bag is a lot taller than the bucket, rather than cut of the excess I seal it right on the edge.
+The other day I had to seal some popcorn and millet in mylar bags and five-gallon buckets.
+It is quite an easy process.
+First, open the mylar bag and put it in the bucket.
+Fill the mylar bag with your product to about two inches from the top of the bucket.
+You will notice that the bag is a lot taller than the bucket, rather than cut off the excess I seal it right on the edge.
 If I open, the bucket to rotate the food this leaves me plenty of material to reseal the bag.

 I use an old two-foot metal hand level and an electric iron to seal the bags.
 The level is just the right length and thickness to make a good seal.
-I do not use my wife’s good iron, some Mylar bags leave residue on the iron.
-I got the cheapest one they had at Walmart.
+I do not use my wife’s good iron since some mylar bags leave residue on the iron.
+I got the cheapest iron they had at Walmart.
 This keeps me out of trouble.